nam170201/introduction-to-python-for-computational-science-and-engineering/book/05-input-output.md

 ### Formatted printing

-The more sophisticated way of formatting output uses a syntax very similar to Matlab’s `fprintf` (and therefor also similar to C’s `printf`).
+The more sophisticated way of formatting output uses a syntax very similar to Matlab’s `fprintf` (and therefore also similar to C’s `printf`).

 The overall structure is that there is a string containing format specifiers, followed by a percentage sign and a tuple that contains the variables to be printed in place of the format specifiers.